Paul Tucker (politician): Controversy Concerning Tucker's Handling of Police Brutality Allegation

 Tucker has been at the center of a controversy involving his failure to bring charges against a police officer in a case of alleged police brutality.

-According to video and records obtained by NBC Boston, a Lawrence, Massachusetts man, Sodiq Folarin Amusat, was arrested and held in custody by the Lawrence Police Department in March of 2023.
+According to video and records obtained by NBC Boston, a Lawrence, Massachusetts man, Sodiq Folarin Amusat, was arrested and held in custody by the Lawrence Police Department in March 2023.

 In the early morning hours of March 10, 2023, Amusat stood inside the Lawrence Police Department booking room after officers had arrested him for disorderly conduct related to a noise complaint.
 While Amusat was speaking with officers in the booking area, Mark Mangan, a police Captain at the time, suddenely struck Mangan with his arm.
 Amusat's head struck a metal door and he then fell to the floor.
 In reference to Mangan's striking of Amusat, NBC stated: "Mangan suddenly 'clotheslined' him."
 Mangan violently struck Amusat with an outstretched arm.
 Video of the incident depicted what appeared to be an unprovoked attack.

-While Tucker, as Essex County District Attorney, declined to pursue criminal charges against Mangan, the Boston Globe reported in August of 2025 that a federal grand jury probe of the incident was underway.
+While Tucker, as Essex County District Attorney, declined to pursue criminal charges against Mangan, The Boston Globe reported in August 2025 that a federal grand jury probe of the incident was underway.
+In October 2025, that federal grand jury indicted Mangan on charges including deprivation of rights under color of law and submitting false reports.
 It also reported that Amusat filed a lawsuit against Mangan and the City of Lawrence.
 That lawsuit was stayed by the court, apparently due to the criminal probe.